OpenAttackDefenseTools/tulip/README.md

 Sessions with matched alerts will be highlighted in the front-end and include which rule was matched.

 # Security
-Similar to [flower](https://github.com/secgroup/flower), the default docker-compose.yml file **does not prevent anyone from connecting to your mongo instance and dropping/stealing all of your data**.
-Either disable the exposed port in the compose file or make sure you firewall it on the host.
+Your Tulip instance will probably contain sensitive CTF information, like flags stolen from your machines.
+If you expose it to the internet and other people find it, you risk losing additional flags.
+It is recommended to host it on an internal network (for instance behind a VPN) or to put Tulip behind some form of authentication.

 # Credits
 Tulip was written by [@RickdeJager](https://github.com/rickdejager) and [@Bazumo](https://github.com/bazumo), with additional help from [@Sijisu](https://github.com/sijisu).
 Thanks to our fellow Team Europe players and coaches for testing, feedback and suggestions.
-Finally, thanks the team behind [flower](https://github.com/secgroup/flower) for opensourcing their tooling.
+Finally, thanks to the team behind [flower](https://github.com/secgroup/flower) for opensourcing their tooling.